aarose/togglwrapper/README.rst

 Python library to easily interface with Toggl's API.

-Only supports the main Toggl API, not the Reports API (coming soon).
+Implements all of Toggl's main API.
+The Reports API is not yet supported (coming soon).

-Works in Python 2.7+ and Python 3+
+Works in Python 2.7+ and Python 3+, and uses `requests <http://www.python-requests.org/en/latest/>_`.

 -----